 - 2 cups shredded cheddar cheese

 - 1 cup shredded mozzarella cheese

-- Preheat oven to 350 degrees F. Grease a muffin tin with nonstick spray (see my notes).
+- Preheat oven to 350 F. Grease a muffin tin with nonstick spray.

 - Bring a large pot of lightly salted water to a boil.
-Once boiling, add macaroni and cook for 7-8 minutes.
+Once boiling, add macaroni and cook for 7 to 8 minutes.
 Pasta should still be a bit firm.
-While this is boiling, mix together the bread crumbs, olive oil and ½ tsp. salt in a small bowl.
+While this is boiling, mix together the breadcrumbs, olive oil and salt in a small bowl.

 - Once macaroni is done cooking, drain and return to pot, removing it from the heat.
 Stir in butter to coat.
-The stir in beaten egg.
-Ensure pasta is evenly coated.
-Stir in 1½ cups of cheddar, the milk, garlic powder, mustard and all of the mozzarella cheese and mix to combine.
-Spoon into 12 prepared muffin tins and top with the remaining ½ cup of cheese and the bread crumb/spice and ¼ tsp salt mixture.
+Then stir in beaten egg, ensuring pasta is evenly coated.

-- Bake for 26-30 minutes, until tops are golden brown.
-Cool for 20-30 minutes before removing.
+- Bake for 26 to 30 minutes, until tops are golden brown.
+Cool for a minimum of 20 to 30 minutes before removing.

 Notes: This is my favorite spray.
 It includes no additives or propellants, just 100% avocado oil.
 And it has a heat point of 450 degrees, so it can be used in higher temperatures, too.
 Oh, and this is my favorite muffin tin.
 It’s SO worth switching to stainless!!